Back to Blog

 }

-An agent that sees an enum never guesses.
-It selects from the provided options.
+An agent that sees an enum rarely guesses.
+It strongly biases toward selecting from the provided options — and for JSON Schema-aware function-calling models (Claude, GPT-4o, Gemini), the constraint is enforced at validation.
 This is the single highest-leverage constraint you can add.

 Use format for standardized types: